 - Throughout January, the Director-General of the WHO led bilateral negotiations with the Chinese President Xi Jinping and top public health officials, resulting in WHO’s technical team being granted access in mid-February, which increased information sharing, and ultimately prevented China from retreating into isolation which would have resulted in an even greater global health crisis.

-- These negotiations also allowed for the fastest-ever genetic sequencing of a disease and rapid sharing of this information globally, enabling the world to go from an unknown pathogen to a diagnostic test in less than 30 days, which has allowed the development and shipment of critical life-saving COVID-19 tests.
+- After Chinese authorities finally shared the full sequence of the coronavirus genome, WHO played an important role in the rapid sharing of this information globally, enabling the world to go from an unknown pathogen to a diagnostic test in less than 30 days, which has allowed the development and shipment of critical life-saving COVID-19 tests.

 Claim: WHO has refused to work with Taiwan in its COVID-19 response.